Anilkumarputta/employee-poc-full-auth/README.md

 ### Live site not loading?
 **Check:**
-- Try clearing browser cache (Ctrl+F5)
+- Try clearing browser cache (Ctrl+F5 or Shift+Reload)
+- Verify the Vercel deployment status at https://vercel.com/dashboard
-- Check if backend is running on Render
+- Check if backend is running: Visit https://employee-poc-full-auth.onrender.com/graphql
 - Open browser console (F12) for any errors
+- The backend might be sleeping (free Render tier) - first load can take 30-60 seconds

+**Backend Status Check:**
+- Open https://employee-poc-full-auth.onrender.com/graphql in a new tab
+- You should see the GraphQL Playground interface
+- If you see "Cannot GET /graphql", the backend needs to be restarted on Render

 ---